neerajrush/GO-examples/ringbuffer/README.md

-Created ringbuffer as package and importing it in other applications.
+Created ringbuffer as package so we can importit in other applications.
+The example is provided below.

 Here is the test results.